AdobeDocs/marketo.en/help/marketo/product-docs/administration/tags/delete-a-program-channel.md

    ![](assets/image2014-9-24-16-3a10-3a59.png)

 Bam!
-You can also&nbsp; [delete specific statuses from channels](delete-a-program-status-from-a-program-channel.md).
+You can also  [delete specific statuses from channels](delete-a-program-status-from-a-program-channel.md).

 >[!NOTE]
 >